Displaced: 2026 Eric Hoffer Award winner

 There were so many things I had forgotten I wrote.
 It made me nostalgic, and I had to reevaluate the relationship I had to “Eliot” and what that phase of our lives really meant to me.
 What his friendship continues to mean to me today.
 That relationship was rooted in something that went deeper than I think either of us realized at the time.

-The awards were just announced, and I saw my name.
-I felt such validation.
-Not that I expected to win awards (and I only submitted the book to a couple), but this one in particular means a lot to me.
+The awards were announced, and I saw my name.
+I felt happily surprised and validated.
+Not that I expected to win awards (and I only submitted the book to a couple), but this one in particular meant a lot to me.

 I admired Eric Hoffer for many years—decades at this point.
 This award means something personal to me.